Andre-Ceschia/GeneticNeuralNetworkBuilder/README.md

 ## How It Works
 1. The algorithim initially creates a population of N random chromosones that represent the architecture of neural networks.

-2. The algorithim will then iteratre through the population of chromosones, transforming each chromosone into a neural network with PyTorch's C++ library.
+2. The algorithim will then iterate through the population of chromosones, transforming each chromosone into a neural network with PyTorch's C++ library.

 3. Each neural network is then trained and validated with the user provided data.
 The loss value of each neural network is then assigned to the corresponding chromosone.